vandanab/SimpleTwitterClient/README.md

 SimpleTwitterClient
 ===================

 A simple twitter android app.
+Users can view their timeline, compose tweets, view tweet in detail and reply to a tweet.

 Time spent: 40 hrs